Madhava-Hansen/wiseDOMe/README.md

   * Set the HTML for every element or get the html for the first element.

 - .append() -
+  * Insert the specified content to the end of each element.

 - .attr() -
+  * Get the attributes value for the first element or set the attributes for every matched element.

 - .removeClass() -